 1.4 Example 1 - CLR

-The example illustrates variations in upper operating limits for three ambient conditiondependent units, one of which is a CLR.
-Day-Ahead schedule and settlement are also discussed.
+The example illustrates variations in upper operating limit for three energy suppliers, one of which is a CLR.
+Day-Ahead schedule and settlement is also discussed.
 The three suppliers are described below and summarized in the table that follows.